 If sufficient carryover is available, the Board will continue full operations.
 The Board will reevaluate its strategy weekly to determine if furloughs are necessary and to update spend plans.
-If necessary, priority will be given to keeping the Board's resident inspectors stationed at DOE defense nuclear facilities, and to keeping key staff personnel working in order to continue providing oversight at priority sites and maintaining essential agency administrative activities.
+If necessary, priority will be given to keeping the Board's resident inspectors stationed at DOE defense nuclear facilities, and to keeping key staff personnel working to continue providing oversight at priority sites and maintaining essential agency administrative activities.
 If the Board reaches the point where no funding is available, normal oversight activities will cease, including receiving safety complaints from workers at DOE sites and the public.
-At this point, the Chairman may designate the following as excepted employees: resident inspectors at designated DOE defense nuclear sites; one attorney; one human resources specialist; one contracting specialist; and one information technology specialist.
+At this point, the Chairperson may designate the following as excepted employees: resident inspectors at designated DOE defense nuclear sites, four Office Directors, the Chief Financial Officer and one budget analyst, the Director of Human Resources and one human resources specialist, and one security specialist.
 The designated sites are the Hanford site, the Pantex Plant, the Savannah River Site, the Y-12 National Security Complex/Oak Ridge National Laboratory, and Los Alamos National Laboratory.

-In the event of an urgent or emergency situation that may threaten the adequate protection of public health and safety at a DOE defense nuclear facility, the Chairman may declare additional Board staff to be excepted employees and recall them to duty.
-Additionally, if DOE executes a partial or total shutdown of DOE defense nuclear facilities as any portion of its response to a funding hiatus, the Chairman may identify excepted employees to monitor the DOE shutdown for safety purposes.
+In the event of an urgent or emergency situation that may threaten the adequate protection of public health and safety at a DOE defense nuclear facility, the Chairperson may declare additional Board staff to be excepted employees and recall them to duty.
+Additionally, if DOE executes a partial or total shutdown of DOE defense nuclear facilities as any portion of its response to a funding hiatus, the Chairperson may identify excepted employees to monitor the DOE shutdown for safety purposes.